adequatica/adequatica.github.io/_posts/2021-08-29-accessibility-manual-testing.md

 ## 6. Document Structure

-Сheck for the appropriate [section heading elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Heading_Elements).
+Check for the appropriate [section heading elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Heading_Elements).

 The actual result matches with expected: titles are marked with the correct tags.